SwathyKrishna02/Mobile-Application-Projects/README.md

 If you find this project useful, consider starring ⭐ this repository to show your support!

 ## Feedback & Contact
 I welcome feedback, suggestions, and collaboration opportunities.
-Feel free to reach out via: Email: swathykrishnamany01@gmail.com.com
+Feel free to reach out via: Email: swathykrishnamany01@gmail.com If you have any suggestions or want to collaborate, feel free to reach out! 🚀

- Let's connect and innovate together!